 A few of our favorite scenic drives include Route 311 to Craig County, Route 11 to Botetourt County, and Route 221 to Floyd.
 Here’s why:

 Route 311 to Craig County (pictured above) is a mountain adventure as it includes both Catawba and Potts Mountains.
 You may not realize it as you’re driving, but this route takes you past the trailheads for McAfee Knob and Dragon’s Tooth, two of the three points in Virginia’s Triple Crown.
 If you’re hungry, make your way to The Swinging Bridge in Paint Bank, known for its comfort food and buffalo burgers.

-Route 11 to Botetourt County runs through the Town of Troutville, an Appalachian Trail community and includes interesting stops like Kelly’s Real Deals Antiques, shopping at Apple Barn II Gifts and KC Collections, and dining at Pomegranate, North Star, or Foot of the Mountain Cafe.
+Route 11 to Botetourt County runs through the Town of Troutville, an Appalachian Trail community and includes interesting stops like Kelly’s Real Deals Antiques, shopping at Apple Barn II Gifts and KC Collections, and dining at North Star or Foot of the Mountain Cafe.
 Be sure to stop in the Town of Buchanan to take a walk across the Buchanan Swinging Bridge.

 Route 221 to Floyd parallels the Blue Ridge Parkway and includes scenic Bent Mountain, farm land, and delightful stops such as Bent Mountain Bistro, hiking at nearby Bottom Creek Gorge and wine tasting at AmRhein's Wine Cellars.
 Once you arrive in Floyd you’ll find many avenues of exploration.
 Don't miss the live music scene and rich history of the iconic Floyd Country Store.

 Biking the Roanoke Valley Greenways